 And since you’re reading this post, I imagine you’re among the “most of us” who are flunking this career choice test.

 There’s no shame in that.
-It’s one doozy of a test.
+It’s a doozy of a test.
 Not only does it have a million options to choose from, but there’s also a blank “Other” space at the bottom.
 And cheating off of others won’t help you.

 But you can and should have some strategy to whittle down your options and minimize regrettable choices.